sarinagaines/sgfx8/sprint-seven/README.md

 https://mikeboers.github.io/Flask-Images/<br />
 https://code-maven.com/flask-serve-static-files<br /><br />

 I visted all the sites listed above and more to attempt and load a local JSON file and images but was not successful.
+I have had very little experience with loading JSON files, especially in this context.